Testing out the DJI Osmo Pocket

 I knew that DJI is a very popular drone company.
 I’ve enjoyed plenty of footage taken with their drones so it would only make sense they would begin to market these cameras as handhelds.
 We weren’t looking for a new camera when this was released, although there was much to be desired from our current setup.
 We decided that it was worth the money to add this to our gear.

-Issues with our Setup
+Issues with our current setup

 As I explained in our previous post, HyperSmooth Skiing and TimeWarp Lift Rides with the GoPro Hero 7 Black, the camera we were using for travel videos consisted of the GoPro Hero 5 Black with the Zhiyum Smooth Q gimbal.